pantheon-systems/riker/NOTES.md

 - Could allow redshirts to register on events as well as commands, or commands to events. in this mode we could passthrough  the slack event to the redshirt..

+- [ ] factor out the gRPC authOU and related funcs into our go-certauth lib?
+They're similar in spirit

 ---------------------------------------------------------------------------------------------
 https://getpantheon.atlassian.net/browse/IO-2612
 "CSE.py actions available securely in Slack"